At Elmhurst, we support your success through a range of programs and services.

 The Sophomore Success e-newsletter and Sophomore Success Workshop support second-year students with useful information on upcoming deadlines, extracurricular opportunities and early professional preparation.

-The Office of Student Success can assist students in time management, goal setting, study skills and values exploration.
+The Steps to Success program assists students in time management, goal setting, study skills and values exploration.
 For more information, contact the Office of Student Affairs.

 The College sponsors academic support services such as The Learning Center, which offers tutoring in math, reading, writing and study skills.
 Many academic departments offer tutoring as well.